hoangduytran/blender-manual/manual/sculpt_paint/sculpting/editing/mask.rst

 .. reference::

    :Mode:      Sculpt Mode
-   :Menu:      :menuselection:`Mask --> Mask Filters`
+   :Menu:      :menuselection:`Mask --> Smooth/Sharpen Mask, Grow/Shrink Mask, Increase/Decrease Contrast`

 Mask filters are operations that are applied to the whole mask.

 Type
-   Smooth/Sharpen Mask
+   :Smooth/Sharpen Mask:
       Changes the sharpness of the mask edge.
-   Grow/Shrink Mask
+   :Grow/Shrink Mask:
       Further grow or shrink the mask along the surface of the mesh.
-   Increase/Decrease Contrast
+   :Increase/Decrease Contrast:
       Changes the contrast of the mask.

 In the :ref:`Adjust Last Operation <bpy.ops.screen.redo_last>` panel there are further options.